-- What is Teva’s policy around the Physician Payments Sunshine Act / For what programs are there Open Payments reporting required?
+- What is Teva’s policy around Open Payments Reporting (aka Physician Payments Sunshine Act) / For what programs are there Open Payments reporting required?

 The Sunshine Act requires manufacturers of products reimbursed by Medicare or Medicaid that operate in the U.S. to report annually to CMS information about payments or other transfers of value they provide to U.S. physicians and teaching hospitals, called Open Payments.

 Effective January 2017 – Grant applications should not contain information that identifies faculty or proposed faculty.

 Updated April 2019 – For accredited education programs, grant recipients must report all transfers of value made to physicians, NPs, PAs, & APRNs that attend the activity; this might include books, posters, etc. given to attendees of an education program; this can also include meals for attendees (sit down, buffet, etc.) if it is reasonable for the grant recipient to collect.

 For non-accredited programs, grant recipients must report all payments made to physicians, NPs, PAs, & APRNs, including honoraria and expenses related to travel, lodging, meals, and tuition subsidies for attendees.
 This includes faculty and attendees.